romashkagvr2006/programming-on-C/README.md

    1.1 The biggest problem with interfacing controllers with RS-232 line to transmit the signals is the difference of working voltage  range
-   The solution based on MAX3232E device. picture with pin's locations in MAX3232E include in file "image.png"
+   The solution based on MAX3232E device. picture with pin's locations in MAX3232E include in file "image.png" 1.2
+   For each command and for most responses, information packets of the same size — 11 bytes — are used, all following the same logical structure.
+If a particular byte within a given packet is not used, it is still transmitted, with its value set to zero (00 Hex).
+A single byte is reserved for the checksum of the packet's bytes, which is calculated using the bitwise logical operation XOR. the second picture can describe it